 The mental aspect

-The dangers of arm wrestling (the ‘break arm’ position)
+The role of strength in arm wrestling

 Summary and conclusions